Playa Avellanas is a laid-back beachfront town in Guanacaste province in northwestern Costa Rica.

 3. Other Water Sports

-You could also have a go at stand-up paddle boarding or kayaking and explore the mangroves and estuaries around Playa Avellanas .
+You could also have a go at stand-up paddle boarding or kayaking and explore the mangroves and estuaries around Playa Avellanas.
 You could spot a variety of birds, and possibly even some monkeys and crocodiles.
 Pargos Adventures Day Tours rent out SUP boards and kayaks and can also organise tours if you’d prefer a guide.
-There are other companies in the area that also do this.
+Other companies in the area also do this.

 Hiking, mountain biking down the coast and horse riding along the beach are all fun activities you might like to do.
-If it’s a real adrenaline rush you’re after, a canopy zipline tour through the rain forest is a must.
+If it’s a real adrenaline rush you’re after, rainforest canopy ziplining in Costa Rica is a must.

 5. Wildlife Spotting